Barry’s story – it could have been you!Make Text Bigger

-By August 2008 they had accumulated a portfolio of 23 properties with a combined valuation of £1,650,000, against which they had mortgages of £1,400,000.
+They had accumulated a portfolio of 23 properties with a combined valuation of £1,650,000, against which they had mortgages of £1,400,000.
 The portfolio produces rental income of £87,000 per annum.
 Their rainy day fund amounted to just over £64,000.
 By having all of the above in place you might be forgiven for thinking that they had set themselves up with a very safe future.

-On Sunday 21st December 2008 Barry had a bad day.
+On Sunday 21st December Barry had a bad day.
 He was on the way home that evening having just been out to fix a tenants leaking shower tray when the traffic on the M6 came to a grinding halt.
-Barry managed to stop his car, avoiding the lorry in front of him, but the car behind him ploughed into the back of him, wedging his car under the lorry.
+Barry managed to stop his car, avoiding the lorry in front of him, but the car behind him ploughed into the back of him, wedging his car under the back of the lorry.

 The emergency services managed to free Barry from the wreck and his only damage was shock, whiplash and major bruising to his legs.
-Two days later Barry collapsed whilst out shopping for last minute Christmas presents.
+However, two days later Barry collapsed whilst out shopping for last minute Christmas presents.
 He was rushed to hospital where it was discovered that a blood clot in Barry’s leg had passed to his brain.
 Barry had suffered a major stroke.

 He lost his speech and most of the use of one side of his body.
 The family were in tatters.
 Sharon had to give up work to care for him.